-All around boards represent the largest and best selling category of boards.
+All-around boards represent the largest and best selling category of boards.
 They're generally wider, thicker, and longer than surf specific boards but shorter and not as thick as most touring boards.
 This allows them to provide a good balance of performance, stability, and versatility.
 Most of the boards in this category are great for everyday recreational paddling on flat water, which is what most people are looking for.

-Some all around boards are based on a surf style board design which lets them easily cross over from flat water use to surfing.
+Some all-around boards are based on a surf style board design which lets them easily cross over from flat water use to surfing.
 Other all around boards have features that are cleverly designed for activities like yoga, fitness, or fishing.

 Once you determine the right style of board for you, next you'll need to determine the right size and volume is a great way to think about board size.
 There's a certain amount of volume inside any board and of course the longer, wider, and thicker the board is the more volume it has.
 In general, the more volume a board has and the wider it is, the more stable it will be, but the less maneuverable or responsive it will be.
 Your challenge is to pick a board with the appropriate amount of volume and width for the people who are going to be using the board.

 Your final big decision is your budget.
-Keeping in mind that paddle boards range from four hundred dollars to well over twenty five hundred dollars.
+Keeping in mind that paddle boards range from a few hundred dollars to well over twenty five hundred dollars.
 The biggest factor in dictating the price of a paddle board is its construction which impacts a boards weight, performance, durability, and aesthetics.

 As a general rule, as you spend more money boards become lighter and higher performance.
 At the end of the day, you should be looking for a board that fits your budget, will perform well for your intended use, and is ideally both durable and lightweight.